xdmushui/partner-center-sdk/develop/partner-center-api-and-sdk.md

 The Partner Center SDK includes a managed API library, a REST API, a comprehensive sample app written in C#, and this documentation.
 The Partner Center SDK is a superset of the existing CREST API and includes a Managed API that features improved token management and a simple interface library for network calls with retries.

 **Note**
 There are different versions of Partner Center for specific regions, countries, or government agencies.
 App developers need to understand the different SDK capabilities for these versions.
-For more information, see [Developing with Different Partner Center Versions](pc_apiv2.developing_with_different_partner_center_versions).
+For more information, see [Developing for Partner Center for Microsoft National Cloud](developing-for-partner-center-for-microsoft-national-cloud.md).